WayScience/gc-durbinlab-bucket/utilities/durbinlab/README.md

    - Please note: many rclone commands are recursive __by default__ with options to disable.
    - An example with the sync command: `rclone sync <data source>  <configured_name>:waylab-durbinlab-bucket`

+## Frequently Asked Questions (FAQ)

+- __Question__: What should I do if I see the error: `"Error 400: Cannot insert legacy ACL for an object when uniform bucket-level access is enabled."`?
+- __Answer__: Try using one of the following options (only one is needed):
+  - Add an environment variable like the following (command may vary based on operating system): `export RCLONE_GCS_BUCKET_POLICY_ONLY=true`
+  - Use an additional command-line flag `rclone --gcs-bucket-policy-only ...<the rest of your command goes here>...`